 You may have noticed I’ve been on a burger kick lately.
 They’re just so EASY and quick, a godsend on a weeknight.
 So I figured, eventually, that I should put together some kind of burger-propriate (totally a word) side.
 I came up with these super easy parsnip shoestring fires, made all the more awesome because the slightly caramelized natural sweetness of the parsnip was paired with a nice little kick from a Cajun spice blend.
 You’re welcome.
 Go make these!
 They’re addictive enough that the two of us polished off 8 parsnips-worth with no shame!

 - Peel the parsnips and trim the ends.
 Cut in half, then into quarters.
 Cut the quarters lengthwise into thin shoestring-style fries.

-- Add the parsnips to a large bowl with the arrowroot starch, seasoning and coconut oil.
+- Add the parsnips to a large bowl with the arrowroot starch, seasoning and oil.
 Toss to coat evenly.

 - Line a baking sheet and spread the parsnips out evenly.

 - Bake for 20 minutes, then flip the parsnips over.
 Continue to bake for another 10 minutes, or until the edges have begun to brown / caramelize.

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 See my affiliate link policy here.
 AMAZON DISCLOSURE: The owner of this website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties including, but not limited to, amazon.com, endless.com, myhabit.com, smallparts.com, or amazonwireless.com.